 Quality Assurance is a systemic pattern of action to ensure that the product conforms to quality requirements / standards.
 It is a management function such as reviews or a process for checking work items.
 It ensures quality project management processes.

 Quality Control monitors and checks correctness of the project outcomes to assess performance and recommend necessary changes.
 It inspects the accomplished work to ensure its alignment with the project scope.

+EGI-Engage inherits the quality processes defined in Project Management Body of Knowledge, but add constraints and specifications to meet the project needs.

 Quality Management in EGI-Engage

-Quality Manager role has been assigned to Małgorzata Krakowian who is responsible for creation and management of Plan Quality Management, Quality Assurance and Quality Control processes within EGI-Engage project.
+In EGI-Engage, Quality Manager role has been explicitly assigned to an institution staff, Małgorzata Krakowian, who is responsible for creation and management of Plan Quality Management, Quality Assurance and Quality Control processes within EGI-Engage project.

 Plan Quality Management

-Within this process Quality Manager is responsible for creation and maintenance of EGI-Engage Quality Plan to provide clear guidelines for all work package leaders how quality will be managed and validated.
+Within this process, the Quality Manager is responsible for creation and maintenance of EGI-Engage Quality Plan to provide clear guidelines for all work package leaders how quality will be managed and validated.

 Quality plan will be reviewed and report on quality status will be produced on yearly basis to meet changed conditions or objectives during the project’s life span with following schedule: